thrackle-io/rules-engine/docs/userGuides/rules/TOKEN-TRANSFER-VOLUME.md

 1. The processor will receive the ID of the token-transfer-volume rule set in the token handler.
 2. The processor will receive the current `transfer volume`, `last transfer time`, `amount` and token's total supply from the handler.
 3. The processor will evaluate whether the rule has a set total supply or use the token's total supply provided by the handler.
+4. The processor will evaluate whether the rule is active base on `starting timestamp`.
-4. The processor will evaluate whether the rule's period is still active (if the current time is within `period` from the `starting timestamp`).
+5. The processor will evaluate whether the current time is within the `period`.
     - **If it is a new period**, the processor will return the `transfer volume` value from the current transaction for the handler to store.
     - **If it is not a new period**, the processor will then evaluate the `transfer volume` (tokens transferred) against the rule's `max volume` (percent in basis units of total supply).
-5. The processor will then calculate the final volume percentage, in basis units, of the total supply by adding the `transfer volume` (tokens transferred) for the period and the `amount` to be transferred in the transaction then dividing against the total supply set in step 3.
+6. The processor will then calculate the final volume percentage, in basis units, of the total supply by adding the `transfer volume` (tokens transferred) for the period and the `amount` to be transferred in the transaction then dividing against the total supply set in step 3.
-6. The processor will then evaluate if the final volume percentage of total supply would be greater than the `max volume` in the case of the transaction succeeding.
+7. The processor will then evaluate if the final volume percentage of total supply would be greater than the `max volume` in the case of the transaction succeeding.
     - If yes, then the transaction will revert.
     - If no, the processor will return the `transfer volume` (previous total of tokens transferred within period plus current transaction total) for the current `period`.